fomightez/text_mining/README.md

 ```
-Note that `SVLVASGYRHNITSVSQCCTISSLRKVKVQLHCGGDRREELEIFTARACQCDMCRLSRY 83 45.55` would have remained if ran without `--data_substring_suffices` as it would need word in word list to match entire word.
+Note that `SVLVASGYRHNITSVSQCCTISSLRKVKVQLHCGGDRREELEIFTARACQCDMCRLSRY 83 45.55` would have remained if `--data_substring_suffices` flag had not been included in the example command.
+The default is to need the word in word list to match entire word.

 **text shown on the command line (specifically, stderr):**
 ```